Onizukachi/MarketPriceWatcher/README.md

 Copy the token into you `.env` file in the variable `TELEGRAM_TOKEN =` with token provided by BotFather

-if you are working without docker, install all gems and put the data to connect to your postgres database in `.env`
+If you are working without docker, install all gems

 ```
 bundle install
 ```

+and put the data to connect to your postgres database in `.env`

 ### Start the bot